Hi, I'm Jonathan Caridia, a New Zealand-based UI artist and designer working on video games & more. Welcome!

 Wanting to expand my abilities, I decided to try Unity's UI Toolkit to build out this screen.
 I was immediately filled with regret as I wrangled flexbox values and element widths.
 While it is certainly possible, it felt like I was fighting Toolkit's nature to make offset, overlapping, odd-width element comps like these.
 That or I need much more practice.
 Still, I did manage to get it to a visually acceptable place.

-I tried SVGs for the backgrounds, but they aren't handled very well - not anti-aliased and with janky curves - unless I'm missing something.
+I tried SVGs for the backgrounds, but they aren't handled very well at time of writing - not anti-aliased and with janky curves - unless I'm missing something.
 It is cool that you can 9-slice them.Here's a short video walkthrough of the final comp.
 I didn't get all the elements in, but got what I needed as a learning experience so moved on to better use my time elsewhere.

 The centrepiece of the UI, the HUD informs the player of moment-to-moment gameplay information and so is important to get right.
 During wireframing I considered: